 Embark on an unforgettable adventure in these extreme camping spots:

 1. Alaska, USA – Denali National Park

-As the highest mountain peak in North America, Denali is best for advanced campers who are experienced in survival.
+As the highest mountain peak in North America, Denali is best for advanced campers who are experienced in survival and have the right survival gear – Bugout Bill.
 It has a land area of six million acres with breathtaking scenery and fantastic wildlife.

 Plus, they have six campgrounds for tent camping or camping with a vehicle like an RV, namely:

 - Riley Creek – It’s a wooded campground that’s open for tent campers and those with cars.

 - Savage River – The site is located in a well-groomed forest with moderate screening, but there are no electric hookups and RVs aren’t allowed in the area.

 - Sanctuary River – As another heavily wooded campground, the Sanctuary River site is surrounded by mountains that you can explore to gain elevation and is for tent campers only.

 - Teklanika River – Campers who want to go to the Teklanika campground can bring their RVs to and fro only.
 The vehicle can’t be used for exploring the area.
 You also have to stay a minimum of three days.

 - Igloo Creek – It only has seven tent-only sites and is accessible by camper bus.
 Reservation can be made upon arrival at the park.